RaphaelJ/covid-tracer/README.md

 Additional measures have been taken to increase privacy:

 - Contact tracing keys are automatically removed from the phone after 15 days;
-- Backend returns daily keys in alphabetical order, and only publishes them every 12 hours.
-This makes it harder to associate multiple daily keys with a single user (user tracking);
+- The backend returns daily keys in alphabetical order, and only publishes them every 12 hours.
+This makes it harder to associate multiple daily keys with a single user;
-- Backend does not publish daily keys of future dates, and the apps only match contacts that occured on the day associated with the key.
+- The backend does not publish daily keys of future dates, and the apps only match contacts that occured on the day associated with the key.
 This prevents user impersonification;
 - Bluetooth signal quality is used to evaluate proximity of nearby devices.
 The algorithm is calibrated to only record identifiers of devices located in the same room;
-- Backend implements strict rate-limiting on reporting;
+- The backend implements strict rate-limiting on reporting;
 - All communication with the backend is done over HTTPS;
-- Backend [is availaible](https://github.com/RaphaelJ/covid-tracer-backend) as a free and opensource software.
+- The backend [is availaible](https://github.com/RaphaelJ/covid-tracer-backend) as a free and opensource software.

-More advanced diagnostic and debugging information can be obtained in the application by tapping 10 times on the tracer key ID on the *About* page.
+More advanced diagnostic and debugging information can be obtained directly in the application by tapping 10 times on the tracer key ID on the *About* page.